Shopfloor-ng/shopfloor-ng/README.md

 Furthermore, open API endpoints will ensure interoperability with any other external system that can do REST calls.

-Opensource means that you will be able to also implement your own functions and APIs based on specific necesseties.
+Opensource means that you will be able to also implement your own functions and APIs based on specific necessities.

 ## Contribution